agamya/service-fabric-dotnet-data-streaming-websockets/src/DataStreaming/Documentation/PredictiveBackend.md

 This document walks you through how to deploy a the Predict Backend application, which demonstrates how to integrate the real time flow of orders from an e-commerce site and leverage Service Fabric to provide Stock Trend predictions.
 The following key concepts are demonstrated in this sample:

 - Event streams: ingestion of data streams with ingress point exposed through Web Sockets.
-- Intra service communication (using ServiceProxy)
+- High-throughput service-to-service communication (using web sockets)
 - Machine learning on real-time data streams